-The Queen celebrates her 65th year on the throne on Feb.
-6, and Buckingham Palace shared a beautiful portrait of Her Majesty to mark the occasion.
+As Queen Elizabeth II celebrated her 65th year on the throne Feb.
+6, The Royal Family and Buckingham Palace shared a beautiful portrait of Her Majesty to mark the occasion.

 “It has been 65 years since Her Majesty acceded to the throne.
 On 6 February 1952, King George VI sadly died following a prolonged illness.
 Princess Elizabeth immediately acceded to the throne, becoming Queen Elizabeth II and taking on all of the responsibilities which came with her new title,” The Royal Family shared on their official Facebook page.